 Chief Financial Officer and Company Secretary

 As Chief Financial Officer, Chuan is responsible for the Foundation’s financial functions including accounting, audit, investments and governance.
-He also leads all human resources activities.
-His career spans over 30 years of varied experience in financial management, treasury, business leadership and information technology delivery.
+He also leads all human resources and operating activities.
+His career spans over 30 years of varied experience in financial management, treasury, business leadership and information technology delivery in various global locations including Kuala Lumpur, Singapore, London, Sydney and Melbourne.

 Before joining the Foundation in early 2018, Chuan served as Treasurer and Finance Operations Manager at an Australian University and as Company Secretary for its subsidiaries.
 He has held senior positions in investment banks, transportation, mining, agricultural and tertiary education organisations.

-Chuan has a Master of Finance and Bachelor of Business in Accountancy from RMIT University and holds CPA and CFTP (Snr) memberships.
+He has a Master of Finance and Bachelor of Business in Accountancy from RMIT University and holds FCPA and CFTP (Snr) memberships.

 Katharine Dix Corke